Academics at BELA

 Committed to seeing students into and through college.

-Our College Success Program is designed to help students develop the academic and social-emotional skills they need to be successful in high school and equipped for post-secondary education.
-Individual self-discovery and exploration at BELA allow students to identify and cultivate their passions, strengths and values—enabling them to feel confident, informed and prepared to choose a post-secondary pathway.
+Our Postsecondary Success Program is designed to help students develop the academic and social-emotional skills they need to be successful in high school and equipped for post-secondary education.
+Individual self-discovery and exploration at BELA allow students to identify and cultivate their passions, strengths and values — enabling them to feel confident, informed and prepared to choose a post-secondary pathway.

 Our graduates know they have a support system in BELA even after they leave us.
 BELA’s alumni coordinator will remain connected to our alumnae year-round, encouraging and supporting them on their college journeys.
 We will ensure our new graduates feel connected to a strong community of friends, family and BELA peers, and we will welcome them back to share their successes, and to inspire our future graduating classes.